The Value of Key Performance Indicators: Unlock Your Data

 • What should we do?

-The problem and the challenge is that Web analytics gives you an ocean of data.
-Frankly it is overwhelming.
+The problem and challenge are that Web analytics provide an overwhelming amount of data.
+Frankly, it is overwhelming.
 The data is rich and deep, and only a click away.
 But what does it mean?

 THE WEB ANALYTICS ACTIVITY CYCLE

 Translate Goals into KPIs.
-After you’ve gotten your team on the same page about these issues, its time to translate your Web goals into Key Performance Indicators, or KPIs as they are commonly called in the industry.
-I’ll discuss some of my favorites deeper into this post.
-There are some interesting resources out there to see what others use, including the KPI Library.
+After you’ve gotten your team on the same page about these issues, it’s time to translate your Web goals into Key Performance Indicators, or KPIs, as they are commonly called in the industry.
+I’ll discuss some of my favorites in-depth in this post.
+There are some interesting resources available to explore what others use, including the KPI Library.

-Setup and Configure Tools.
-With your KPI picks in place, then it is time to set up and configure your tools.
-A free place to start is Google Analytics, paired with a heat-map tool called Crazy Egg.
+Set up and Configure Tools.
+With your KPI picks in place, it is time to set up and configure your tools.
+A good starting point is Google Analytics, paired with a heat map tool like Crazy Egg.
 If you are feeling green, Google Analytics offers some good online training.
-There is also a good screencast describing how to use Google Analytics produced by Beth Kantor that I recommend.
-To meet vendors and practitioners in the Web Analytics space, consider joining the Web Analytics Association which has begun offering a Web Analyst certification exam and offers regular Webcasts for members.
+There is also a helpful screencast, produced by Beth Kantor, that describes how to use Google Analytics, which I recommend.
+To connect with vendors and practitioners in the Web Analytics space, consider joining the Web Analytics Association, which has begun offering a Web Analyst certification exam and provides regular Webcasts for its members.

-As a Web analytics manager be ready to offer some training to those on your team about the basics to set expectations.
-Also be sure to get a historical baseline so you can compare your growth to something real.
-When you configure your tool, make decisions about whether you are going to count internal traffic or configure the analytics platform to exclude internal visits and just count external customers.
+As a Web analytics manager, be prepared to provide training to your team on the basics to set clear expectations.
+Also, be sure to get a historical baseline so you can compare your growth to something real.
+When configuring your tool, make decisions about whether to count internal traffic or configure the analytics platform to exclude internal visits and only count external customers.

-There are a lot of handy tools for Website analysis out there, some of which are free and others that charge thousands of dollars a month for very rich data streams.
+There are numerous handy tools for Website analysis available, some of which are free, while others charge thousands of dollars per month for vibrant data streams.
 What has been a real game changer, however, is Google Analytics (formerly known as Urchin before Google acquired it).
-When Google released the free version to help create a class of informed customers who are (hopefully from Google’s perspective) purchasing ads on the search engine, it unleashed the ability for any Web site owner to see an incredibly deep amount of behavioral data about online visitors.
-The Google Analytics dashboard lets you see site usage, a geographic map overlay, a content overview and traffic sources among other things.
+When Google released the free version to help create a class of informed customers who are (hopefully, from Google’s perspective) purchasing ads on the search engine, it unleashed the ability for any website owner to see an incredibly deep amount of behavioral data about online visitors.
+The Google Analytics dashboard provides insights into site usage, a geographic map overlay, content overview, and traffic sources, among other features.
 In fact, the map lets you click into a state and even view which cities are sending visitors to your pages.

 Analysis.
-The last and most important part of the activity cycle is the analysis.
+The last and most crucial part of the activity cycle is the analysis.
 Simply sending a spreadsheet or dashboard link won’t do if you are serious about KPIs.
-Instead, pay careful attention to trending data — current versus baseline data.
-Establish your insights from the data, weigh the impact of making changes and manage for quick wins and long-term focus alike.
+Instead, pay careful attention to trending data — specifically, comparing current data with baseline data.
+Establish your insights from the data, weigh the impact of making changes, and manage for both quick wins and long-term focus.

 ADOPT AN ACTION ORIENTATION

-Before we go further, its important to discuss the elephant in the room.
+Before we proceed, it’s essential to address the elephant in the room.
 You must recognize and grapple with analysis problems.
 What are you measuring?
 Is it subject to misinterpretation?
-Or do you struggle with a hurricane of demand for data that swamps your ability to do analysis to begin with?
+Or do you struggle with a hurricane of demand for data that swamps your ability to analyze, to begin with?

 You may also suffer from some management headaches.
 Your executives may have low engagement with your activities.
-It could be that your rhythm is to give them steady reports by email and there is simply never any action on the data.
+It’s possible that your approach is to provide them with steady reports via email, but there is often no action taken on the data.
 Missed opportunities are frustrating.
-And if you are ultimately in charge of Web analytics, you will have to set priorities for your staff’s time and resources because nothing is ever available in an unlimited supply, in spite of good intentions to deliver the gold.
+And suppose you are ultimately responsible for web analytics.
+In that case, you will have to set priorities for your staff’s time and resources, because nothing is ever available in unlimited supply, despite good intentions to deliver the gold.

 If you run your Web analytics work out of your marketing department, chances are your job is very complex.
-A McKinsey study shows how these marketing manager/executives spend their time on a variety of Web related activities.
-“An explosion of customer segments, products, media vehicles and distribution channels have made marketing more complex, more costly and less effective,” the authors wrote.
-The time study shows each day your Web related activities include:
+A McKinsey study reveals how these marketing managers/executives allocate their time to various web-related activities.
+“An explosion of customer segments, products, media vehicles, and distribution channels has made marketing more complex, more costly, and less effective,” the authors wrote.
+The time study shows that each day, your web-related activities include:

 • 15% – on Web development and maintenance work